christinegp/docs/reference/calc_fns.md

 ## Analytics-centric Functions

-A few additional functions that are used mainly in analytics queries.
+A few additional functions are used mainly in analytics queries.

 #### sumHistoryItems ('attributeName', filter, 'period')
 Return the sum of values for attribute 'attributeName', with activities in a given period, further filtered by a filter closure.